AndreasChristensen89/salary_struggle/README.md

 - In conversation overlay, penalty hide is removed a bit too early - DONE
 - Business + SEO criteria - DONE
 - Change checkout page resign for items - DONE
+- Add CSS tests - DONE
+- Python PEP8 tests - DONE
+- Mention if product is premium membership then different color applied - DONE
+- Mention skip button in intro - DONE
+- Clean up css game_base - DONE

-- Redesign product, item, and interviewer detail pages
+- Redesign product, item, and interviewer detail pages - DONE
+- Remove all print and console.log statements - DONE
+- Explain about contexts from shopping_bag - DONE
+- Mention leaderboard add has a flaw in that user can leave page and miss out on possibility of adding score.
+Users may not know the correct URL for accessing the post link - DONE
+- Explain login for which views - DONE

+- images alt's added via template tags from the backend
 - Add that endurance is not added to fight and that max endurance is 24
-- Remove all print and console.log statements
 - Add added specific img dimension in interviewer all and detail page for big boss due to image being wider
 - Add HTML tests
-- Add CSS tests
-- Python PEP8 tests
-- Mention if product is premium membership then different color applied
-- Mention skip button in intro
-- Clean up css game_base
 - No links to other websites with high quality
-- images alt's added via template tags from the backend
-- Mention leaderboard add has a flaw in that user can leave page and miss out on possibility of adding score.
-Users may not know the correct URL for accessing the post link
 - Test email works for purchases on deployed site
-- All all products and items to deployed site
+- Add all products and items to deployed site
 - Explain why this type of marketing was used
-- Explain login for which views
-- Explain about contexts from shopping_bag
+- USER STORIES

 NOTE: